filmerjarred/sophie-jarred-research-log/ship-december/day-1/post.md

 Sophie: I am awake\!

-* What counts as shipped?
+* What counts as having successfully shipped?
   Sophie: First we say some words about an idea.
 Then later we can click some buttons on our phones and/or laptops and then a reliably cool thing related happens on the screen.

 * What happens if we fail to ship?